The Ultimate 2024 Guide to Cloud Migration: Everything You Need to Know

 Speaking of entertainment, who doesn’t love Netflix?
 The streaming giant has been a cloud champion for years, moving most of its infrastructure to AWS a decade ago.
 But they’re not stopping there!
 They’re constantly exploring new ways to leverage cloud technologies, like using serverless functions for lightning-fast processing.

 However, with 260 million subscribers worldwide, ensuring smooth content delivery and high availability is a challenging feat, especially on a complex cloud setup.
-To tackle this, Netflix migrated its content delivery network (CDN) to the Google Cloud Platform, witnessing even better performance and cost savings.
+To tackle this, Netflix migrated its content delivery network (CDN) to the GCP using Google Cloud services, witnessing even better performance and cost savings.

 Final Take